NOTE: An updated version of this post is available: 3 Steps to Claim and Optimize Google Places for Business Page

-This is a guest post on local search marketing from Lauren Bradley of Liftdivision.com
+This post if from Lauren Bradley of Liftdivision.com

 If you haven’t noticed, Google drastically changed its local search results late in 2010.
 Prior to the change, when a user would type in “Plumber St. Louis” the results would show 7 listings at the top next to a map.

 After the change, the local search results take up the entire first page (for most searches) pushing organic listings way far down.

 This change is powerful for small business owners.
 If you simply type in “shoes” to Google, it will most likely return shoe stores closest to your current location.

 Google has made it pretty simple for small business owners to set up and optimize their Google Places pages.
 These are the pages that help to determine local search rankings.
 Many local business owners do not want to mess around with setting up and optimizing their Google Places page because 1. they don’t know where to start or 2. don’t have time to set it up.

 I have simplified the process as much as possible for these reasons.
 If you do anything to help build your online presence, complete the following five steps.

 Step One: Verify and Claim your Google Places page